ballena-io/ballena-protocol/docs/vaults/BalleMaster.md

 - `new`: the vault is created but still not working.
 No BALLE rewards.
 No visible on frontend.
 Indicated by `lastRewardBlock = 0`
 - `active`: the vault is working and receiving BALLE rewards.
 Normal state in frontend.
 Indicated by `rewardsActive = true`.
 For visibility on frontend is better to use `lastRewardBlock > 0` because if the reward multiplicator is set to 0 any time later, the vault should be still active, but without rewards, so, `rewardsActive` will be set to `false`.
 - `paused`: the vault is temporarily paused, no tokens deposited on destination farm.
 Balle rewards will be distributed normally.
 Will be indicated on frontend and deposit button deactivated.
 Indicated by `paused = true`.
-- `upgrade timelock period`: the vault's stategy can be upgraded when the timelock expires.
-Will be indicated on frontend (maybe a countdown?), a link to the new contract could be very helpfull.
-Indicated by `proposedStrat != 0x0000000000000000000000000000000000000000 and proposedTime != 0`
 - `retired`: the vault is retired, no tokens deposited on destination farm.
 Balle rewards will be stopped.
 Will be indicated on frontend and deposit button deactivated.
 Indicated by `retired = true`.

+A vault's strategy smart contract can be upgraded after a 24h timelock.
+This 24h period is called `upgrade timelock period` and the vault's stategy can be upgraded when the timelock expires.
+Will be indicated on frontend (maybe a countdown?), a link to the new contract could be very helpfull.
+Indicated by `proposedStrat != 0x0000000000000000000000000000000000000000 and proposedTime != 0`